CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## <span style="color:rgb(218,121,122)">Annex A: Roles</span>

-**Instructor**
+**Instructor**.\
 Who: Seasoned subject matter expert.\
-Role: * Delivers content (in the classroom and virtually)
+Role: * Delivers content (in the classroom and virtually).\
-      * Interacts with learners
+      * Interacts with learners.\
-      * Adapts content and delivery to learners’ needs
+      * Adapts content and delivery to learners’ needs.\
-      * Encourages knowledge transfer and application Availability and access: During instructor-led learning from November 4 to December 20.
+      * Encourages knowledge transfer and application.\
+Availability and access: During instructor-led learning from November 4 to December 20.\

 ## <span style="color:rgb(218,121,122)">Stay in Touch</span>